United Kingdom industrial disputes and strikes (2022–present): Financial Conduct Authority

 On 8 March 2023, the new FCA Chair, Ashley Alder, and FCA CEO Nikhil Rathi, appeared before a Treasury Committee, hearing where Emma Hardy MP told the FCA to stop blocking information about trade unions internally, including FCA employees' ability to share links to the Unite union's website.

+In April 2023, in a follow-up letter to the House of Commons Treasury Select Committee after its 8 March 2023 evidence session the FCA said that it had, in December 2022 after the Arbitration Committee ruling, invited Unite and the FDA to each take a seat on the FCA's Staff Consultative Committee (SCC), while it worked on enhanced staff-engagement arrangements.
+FCA Board minutes from February 2024 also recorded that the Board had received a letter from Unite on pay and engagement through the SCC.
+In the same period, Unite publicly criticised the FCA's 2024 pay offer as inadequate relative to inflation and living costs, while the regulator disputed aspects of the claim and said the number of staff below the Joseph Rowntree Foundation's minimum income standard was limited and largely comprised apprentices.

+In July 2025, Unite warned that it could consider industrial action if the FCA increased mandatory office attendance beyond the then 40% threshold, citing morale, retention, and equality impacts.
+In January 2026, media reported that the FCA had informed staff of a revised hybrid-working policy requiring most employees to spend at least 50% of their time in FCA offices (with directors and executive directors expected to be in the office 60% of the time) from September 2026.

 Broadcasting

 BBC Local Radio

 On 19 January 2023, and following the announcement of cuts to BBC Local Radio, it was announced that members of the National Union of Journalists would hold a consultative ballot on whether to take strike action over the proposed changes.
 On 31 January, the NUJ reported that a consultative ballot had favoured strike action, with industrial action potentially beginning on the week of 13 March.
 On 28 February, members of the National Union of Journalists working for the BBC regional service in England voted to take strike action over planned cuts to BBC Local Radio.
 A 24-hour strike was scheduled for 15 March to coincide with Budget Day.
 The strike went ahead as scheduled, beginning at 11am and requiring a syndicated programme to air in some areas rather than the usual local programming.

 After the latest BBC concessions were rejected, on 16 May 2023, it was confirmed that members of the National Union of Journalists at BBC Local Radio would stage a 48-hour strike over proposed changes to the service on 7 and 8 June.
 On 14 November, it was confirmed that members of the National Union of Journalists had voted to end their dispute over changes to BBC Local Radio, with 70% of the 55% turnout accepting a deal with BBC management.